-Identify which of the GSA's specialist schools or subject areas you will be working within: School of Fine Art, School of Design, Innovation School, Mackintosh School of Architecture or School of Simulation and Visualisation.
+Identify which of the GSA's specialist schools or subject areas you will be working within: School of Fine Art, School of Design, School of Innovation and Technology, Mackintosh School of Architecture, Interdisciplinary Research.

 Please note: your choice of school will be the school to which the proposed Primary Supervisor belongs.
 Please check with your proposed supervisor or School PhD Coordinator if you are unsure.